kibexd/workers-rights-watch-website/documents/HANDOVER_AGREEMENT_DEVELOPER.md

 **Primary Focus:** This agreement primarily covers the handover of **website production credentials** (Vercel, GitHub, and related access).
 Social media accounts were previously transferred and are included here for completeness.

+**Prerequisite:** This handover agreement is a supplementary document to the main **Website Development & Maintenance Agreement** (Contract), which must be signed by both parties before this handover process begins.
+This handover will only proceed after full payment (KES 60,000) has been received and cleared as per the main contract.

 ---

 **Agreement Date:** _________________, 2025